 Regulations Regarding Women Students

 The Northeast Campus admits women as students to study only for the Associate of Occupational Studies, Church Ministry Track or master-level in the Christian Education program.
 These programs are designed to prepare students for ministries in Christian education, counseling, or cross-cultural missions.
-Degree programs designed to prepare students to serve as ordained pastors such as the Associate of Occupational Studies, Pastoral Ministries Track, Master of Divinity) are available only to male students.
+Degree programs designed to prepare students to serve as ordained pastors such as the Associate of Occupational Studies, Pastoral Ministries Track and Master of Divinity are available only to male students.
 This policy accords with the Seminary's conviction that the ordained pastor of a church must be male.
 Scriptural support is found in 1 Cor.
 11:33 ff; and 1 Tim.
 2:9-15.